 Andrea Kovach stated that she has heard from some providers that persons could be certified as providers under the Rule 132 certification process.
 Some mental providers have expressed interest in being certified but unable to enroll.
-Ms. Kovach suggested that someone from DMH/DD do a presentation for the MAC on how many persons have applied for or approved for certification and if there is an alternative to the Rule 132 certification process.
-She asked whether there had been any assessment of the potential unmet mental health needs of the newly eligible Medicaid population and suggested that it would be helpful to have an assessment of the need for mental health services in current and future Medicaid populations.
+Ms. Kovach suggested that someone from DMH/DD do a presentation for the MAC on how many person have applied for or approved for certification and if there is an alternative to the Rule 132 certification process.